The Basics

 9. Maintain good lighting.
 Install bright overhead lightbulbs, make sure they are all working.
 Consider under cabinet lighting if you can.
 Check out our blog post on lighting ideas.

 10. Avoid glass.
 Use plastic containers for shelf and counter storage.
 Make sure containers are easy to open and close if you have weak hands.
+Read more about shatter resistant options here.

 11. Consider your pets.
 Remove all pet toys and loose pet accessories from the kitchen, install gates to prevent surprise visits from pets, keep water and food bowls out of pathways and off the floor so they are easier for you to reach.
+Learn more ideas for caring for your pets here.

 12. Avoid unstable step ladder.
 When you have to access a top shelf item, use a sturdy step ladder with side handles and an attached tray.
 Consider installing pull-down shelves when practicle.

-13. Choose stable chairs.
+14. Choose stable chairs.
 Avoid swivel and rolling chairs, attach non-slip leg caps to all chairs and counter stools.

 Do These If You Can:

-14. Repair the floor.
+16. Repair the floor.
 Check for loose tiles or floorboards.
 Have a professional repair or replace uneven surfaces promptly.